Social Concern: Caring for broken humanityIntroduction

 iv] Be patient.
 Let a relationship grow naturally.
 It will grow if you work at it over a period of time.
 Contact, exchanging visits, doing things together and sharing will assist.

-vi] Be slow to take offence.
+vi] Be slow to take offense.
 Ask God to give you grace to accept a person who rejects or hurts you, even when they haven't asked for forgiveness.
 A hurting person is often hurtful.

 vii] Be encouraging.
 Every person feels a need for encouragement and enjoys being with those who give it.
 How do you respond when someone encourages you?
 What about when someone criticizes you?
 "Use only helpful words, the kind that build you up and provide what is needed", Eph.4:29.